ykotturi/ykotturi.github.io/_pages/about.md

   - /about.html
 ---

-## I am an incoming Assistant Professor of Human-Centered Computing at University of Maryland, Baltimore County.
+## I am an incoming <span style="background-color: yellow">Assistant Professor of Human-Centered Computing at University of Maryland, Baltimore County</span>.
 I completed my Ph.D. in Human-Computer Interaction at Carnegie Mellon, under the supervision of [Chinmay Kulkarni](https://www.cs.cmu.edu/~chinmayk/).
 More recently, I was Postdoctoral Scholar working with [Jeffrey Bigham](https://www.cs.cmu.edu/~jbigham/) in the Human-Computer Interaction Institute at Carnegie Mellon University.

 <!-- My work focuses on how to design generative AI interfaces to support users with diverse digital literacy needs.
 Specifically, my research facilitates local entrepreneurs' use of generative AI technologies for their small, product-based businesses.  -->